sjordan0228/nfc-toolchanger-spoolman/afc/NOTES.md

 The ESP32 firmware parses the JSON and checks if the `target_uid` is actually present in the reader's field.
 *   **Match Found:** It performs the write.
 *   **No Match:** (e.g., the tag was swapped during the 60-second window) It aborts the write and logs a warning to prevent data corruption.

+This is something I actually have already been pondering for loading filament and having mismatches.

+If Tag Usage > Spoolman Usage: The spool was likely used elsewhere.
+We update Spoolman to match the tag so you don't run out of filament mid-print.

+If Tag Usage < Spoolman Usage: Same issue as above.
+Log a warning but stick with Spoolman's higher number